rivasbolinga/school-library/README.md

 ## 🔮 Future Features <a name="future-features"></a>

-- Preserve data.
-- Run unit tests.
+- Run unit tests using RSPEC.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>